steveoconnell/ApliaActivityReportDownloader/README.md

 # Downloading Cengage-Aplia Student User Activity Reports

-R script for course instructors/TAs to download the full set of student activity reports in their Aplia courses.
+R script for course instructors/TAs to automate downloading the full set of student activity reports in their Aplia courses.

 ## Directions